clojure-emacs/cider/doc/managing_connections.md

 ## Sessions

-CIDER maintains a grouped view of opened connections through [Sesman] sessions.
+CIDER maintains a grouped view of opened nREPL connections through [Sesman] sessions.
 Each session is a collection of connections which share the same nREPL server.